 A reasonable request for a new way of working had been refused.
 It had been pushed away, ignored.
 They had chosen to do what they wanted to do, not what the business had asked them to do.
 And the business had responded by bringing in some agile coaches to try and “coach” them to do what was asked of them.

 The more we chatted around this the more it was clear where the money had been spent – on highly skilled agile specialists trying to fix management problems.
 And these coaches were good – but even the best coaches in the business can’t overcome management incompetence.

 And so we moved to Step 4.
 Again, a logical move.

-Step 4 is all about the habits and behaviours of agile.
+Step 4 of the Cultivated Management Releasing Agility approach is all about the habits and behaviours of agile.